Sprains and strains

 - Compression: Wrap the area to reduce swelling.

-- Elevation: Raise the affected area so that it’s above your heart.
+- Elevation: Raise the affected area so that it’s above the heart.
 This reduces swelling.

 IMPORTANT!
 PLEASE READ: This material is for reference only and should not be used to determine treatment for specific medical conditions.
 Please visit a health care provider for evaluation, diagnosis and treatment of any symptoms you may be experiencing.
 If you're experiencing a medical emergency, please dial 911 or visit your local emergency department.